ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 ## VPN

-To work remotely, you will need to use the county VPN to access internal files and servers.
-The CCAO requires you to complete security training before you can use the VPN.
+To work remotely, you will need to use the county VPN to access some [internal files and servers](https://github.com/ccao-data/wiki/blob/master/How-To/Setup-the-Cook-County-VPN.md).
+The CCAO and Cook County Bureau of Technology requires you to complete a VPN Access Form as well as security training before you can use the VPN.

-Within 1-2 days of your onboarding date, your county email should receive an email or emails about required security training.
-You will receive a second, separate email to enroll in Duo, which provides multi-factor authentication.
-For more information on the VPN, see the [Data Department wiki](https://github.com/ccao-data/wiki/blob/master/How-To/Setup-the-Cook-County-VPN.md).
+- [ ] During your in-person onboarding, you will have received a paper VPN Access Form.
+Please follow instructions precisely to complete it.
+For email address, you must use your CCAO email address.
+We will provide a phone number.
+The signature must be a wet signature signed by hand.
+Keep it until you have completed the security training.

-- [ ] As soon as possible, complete security training on [Cook County Learns](https://learningmanager.adobe.com/CookCountyGovernment), the CCAO's Learning Management Platform.
+- [ ] Your county email should receive an email about required security training during your first week.
+As soon as possible, complete security training on [Cook County Learns](https://learningmanager.adobe.com/CookCountyGovernment), the CCAO's Learning Management Platform.
 If you have not received an invitation for this in your county email, please let the Deputy know.

+- [ ] Your county email should also receive a separate email to enroll in Duo, which provides multi-factor authentication.

-- [ ] After you complete your security training, your county email should receive an email from Admins or NCC with a pdf of the Cook County VPN Access Form.
-You must use your CCAO email address when completing this form.
-When the form is complete, submit it using the ["VPN Access" IT Helpdesk ticket](https://cookcountyassessor.freshservice.com/support/catalog/items/71).
+- [ ] After you complete your security training, it's time to scan your completed VPN Access Form as a pdf and then submit it.
+Get assistance from a Data team member or the IT department to scan the form as a pdf document and email it to yourself.
+Submit it using the ["VPN Access" IT Helpdesk ticket](https://cookcountyassessor.freshservice.com/).

-Once CCAO IT has processed your VPN Access Form, you will receive instructions on how to sign in to the VPN Client.
+Once CCAO IT has processed your VPN Access Form, they will submit it to Cook County NCC.
+Processing can take 1-3 business days.

+After Cook County has completed processing, they will email you an invitation to Duo Mobile, which provides multi-factor authentication needed to use the VPN client.

+- [ ] Use your personal cell phone to download and install Duo Mobile.

+Once all of the above are completed, you should be able to use Cisco AnyConnect to connect to VPN.

 If you encounter any VPN issues, please submit an [IT Helpdesk ticket](https://cookcountyassessor.freshservice.com/).